Decrepit car

 A decrepit car is an automobile that is often old and damaged and is in a barely functional state.
-There are many slang terms used to describe such cars, such as beater, bomb, clunker, chod, flivver, hooptie/hoopty, jalopy, old banger (most commonly used in the UK), shitbox, or junk car.
+There are many slang terms used to describe such cars, such as beater, bomb, clunker, chod, flivver, hooptie/hoopty, jalopy, lemon, old banger (most commonly used in the UK), shitbox, or junk car.

 Age, neglect, and damage tend to increase the expense of maintaining a vehicle.
 The vehicle may reach a point where this expense would be considered to outweigh the value of keeping it.
 Such vehicles are generally stripped for parts or abandoned.
 However, abandoning a vehicle on the road as a parked car is illegal in many jurisdictions and if a vehicle remains parked, the local authority commonly tows it to the scrapyard.
 Some owners choose to keep the vehicle.
-These old, neglected, and oftentimes barely functional cars have been used not only for transport, but also as racing vehicles.
+These old, neglected, and oftentimes barely functional cars have been used not only for transport, but also as racing vehicles and mobile homes.
 Their use has earned them a place in popular culture.